INSTALLATION OF THE

 KATHERINE ESTERLY ORGAN

-The organ renovation project officially began on Monday, March 7, 2016.
+The installation of the Katherine Esterly Organ began on Monday, March 7, 2016.

 As many have experienced, the music at the Episcopal Church of Saints Andrew and Matthew, during the services and at special events, is well known to lift the spirits and nourish the souls of those in attendance.
 However, the organ reached the end of its useful life cycle several years ago; in its place currently is a temporary electronic organ.